chroma-core/chroma/rust/index/src/quantization/RABITQ_IMPLEMENTATION_NOTES.md

 ---

 ## Precomputed Signed Sum (`factor_ppc` / `signed_sum`)

-This is worth a 17% speedup in the 1-bit bitwise distance_query path.

-This was implemented in c6524f42e4bf18d9b125a2654aa53955be90bcef, then reverted for code simplicity and maintining compatibility with existing Code (saving the signed_sum increases the CodeHeader size).

 The signed sum `Σ sign[i] = 2·popcount(x_b) − D` appears in the bitwise
 distance estimator for any query that uses `QuantizedQuery` or `BatchQueryLuts`.